Uplift Your School Leadership

 Your principal works hard to ensure that your school is running smoothly.
 National Principals Month celebrates principals who facilitate student and staff learning and establish the best environments for their success.

-During National Principals Month, create a fun one- to two-minute video with your students telling us why you love your principal and what he or she means to you, your school, and your community.
+During National Principals Month, create a fun one-minute video with your students telling us why you love your principal and what he or she means to you, your school, and your community.
 The winner will be announced at the end of October.
 Learn more about the contest here.

 Send your principal an e-card thanking them for all they do.
 Just choose an e-card, add your message, and schedule the date and time for the card to be delivered to your principal—we’ll take care of the rest.